foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 The things go here ;)

 ## Bugfixes and small improvements
-* Updated Mind Thrust compendium entry to use proper spell level scaling in the formula.
-Thanks Sputt!
+* Updated Mind Thrust compendium entry to use proper spell level scaling in the formula, enabled variable spell, and updated the description.

 # v0.15.0 - Starfinder